-3.16 Secondary Preventative Strategies
+3.3 Secondary Preventative Strategies

-3.17 De-escalation
+3.3.1 De-escalation

-'De-escalation is a secondary preventative strategy.
+[•]De-escalation is a secondary preventative strategy.
 It involves the gradual resolution of a potentially violent or aggressive situation where an individual begins to show signs of agitation and/or arousal that may indicate an impending episode of behavioural disturbance' (DH, 2015, p.
 288)

-- 3.18 Staff should use the information gathered from the PBSP (or equivalent) as a basis for de-escalation.
-This will include triggers and early warning signs provided by the service user, their nearest relative, carers or advocates, risk and medical history. - 3.19 Wherever possible members of staff should involve the person who has the best rapport with the service user - 3.20 De-escalation should always be employed when managing potential behavioural disturbance. - 3.21 Unless justifiable reasons exist, staff must avoid dismissing genuine concerns or failing to act as agreed in response to reasonable requests from service users.
-This may contribute to exacerbating instances of behavioural disturbance. - 3.22 Staff should explain any delays as to why service user's needs have not been met and involve them in any plans to redress such issues. - 3.23 Staff should refer to the DEESCALATION MODEL that can be found in APPENDIX 1.
+- 3.3.2 Staff should use the information gathered from the PBSP (or equivalent) as a basis for deescalation.
+This will include triggers and early warning signs provided by the service user, their nearest relative, carers or advocates, risk and medical history.
+Wherever possible members of staff should involve the person who has the best rapport with the service user. - 3.3.3 De-escalation should always be employed when managing potential behavioural disturbance.
+Staff should use the 'Talk Down' model of de-escalation as taught on AVERTS courses.
+This can be found in appendix 3. - 3.3.4 Unless justifiable reasons exist, staff must avoid dismissing genuine concerns or failing to act as agreed in response to reasonable requests from service users.
+This may contribute to exacerbating instances of behavioural disturbance. - 3.3.5 Staff should explain any delays as to why service user's needs have not been met and involve them in any plans to redress such issues. - 3.3.6 Staff should refer to the DE-ESCALATION MODEL that can be found in APPENDIX 3.
 This model is reinforced through the AVERTS training programme.

-3.24 Enhanced Observations
+3.3.7 Enhanced Observations

-3.25 Observations that are implemented based on an assessment of risks of violence and aggression should have a minimum of two staff.
+3.3.8 Observations that are implemented based on an assessment of risks of violence and aggression should have a minimum of two staff.
 Details on the use of enhanced observation can be found in the Therapeutic Observations and Positive Engagement Policy

-3.26 Tertiary Preventative Strategies
+3.4 Tertiary Preventative Strategies